LarveyOfficial/DiscordClassroom/README.md

 # DiscordClassroom

-Create and manage many classrooms all on discord.
-Connect to google classroom and get real-time notifications about due dates, and announcements.
+Create and manage many classrooms all on Discord.
+Connect to Google Classroom and get real-time notifications about due dates, and announcements.

 ## Commands
  > `d!help` - show help menu